 \section{Experimental Results}

-To evaluate the effectiveness of the efficiency of the proposed approach, a total number of 10 \acp{mcav} are set up in a merging scenario [video available in \cite{Stager2017}].
-Five \acp{mcav} cruise on the main road in \ac{udssc}, while the other five \acp{mcav} cruise on the secondary road with the intention to merge into the main road (as shown in Fig.~ \ref{fig:experiment_setup}).
+To evaluate the effectiveness and efficiency of the proposed approach, a total number of ten \acp{mcav} are set up in a merging scenario [video available in \cite{Stager2017}].
+Five \acp{mcav} cruise on the main road in \ac{udssc}, while the other five \acp{mcav} cruise on the secondary road with the intention to merge into the main road (Fig.~ \ref{fig:experiment_setup}).

-We considered the following two scenarios: 1) all \acp{mcav} will be controlled by the decentralized control algorithm; and 2) all \acp{mcav} will behave based on a simple lane following model, based on which the \acp{mcav} cruising on the secondary road will have to yield to \acp{mcav} of the main road to avoid potential lateral collision inside the merging zone (baseline scenario).
+We consider two scenarios: 1) all \acp{mcav} are controlled by the decentralized control algorithm; 2) all \acp{mcav} behave based on a simple (baseline) car following model, with \acp{mcav} on the secondary road yielding to \acp{mcav} of the main road to avoid lateral collision in the merging zone.